Best Diving And Snorkeling In Croatia

 Do you want to find something a bit more adventurous to explore?
 Let’s find a dark cave to get you in, huh?

 Just west of Pag lies the island of Premuda, with its underwater ‘cathedral.’
-As the light shimmers into the holes and the inner cave, some say it appears like a stained-glass window, as well as a deeper wreck (at 67 meters).
+As the light shimmers into the holes and the inner cave, some say it appears like a stained-glass window and a deeper wreck (at 67 meters).

 Best Things To Do In Vis Croatia - Caves

 Located close to Vis Island, you will find the Blue Grotto, one of the most popular sites.
-You will enter the chamber and dive down further, which will take you to a wall lined with sponges, small caves, and countless varieties of fish.
+You will enter the chamber and dive down further, taking you to a wall lined with sponges, small caves, and countless varieties of fish.

 Here, you will find a huge underwater cave packed with stalagmites, stalactites, and various corals and sponges.
-One cave is 37 meters, while the other is 42 meters, so take your pick!
+One cave is 37 meters long, and the other is 42 meters long, so take your pick!

 Just outside the protected park, you’ll find Odisej Cave, an ideal place for those who are pretty experienced in snorkeling.
-You can go into the cave if you want to or simply stay outside.
-The water here is deep, and you’ll see some amazing marine life as a result.
+You can go into the cave if you want to or stay outside.
+The water here is deep, and you’ll see some an abundance of marine life as a result.

 Best Islands For A Diving & Snorkeling Holiday